mlavin/django-selectable/docs/advanced.rst

 .. _server-side-parameters:

-Adding Parameters on the Server Sid
+Adding Parameters on the Server Side
 _______________________________________

 Each of the widgets define `update_query_parameters` which takes a dictionary.
 The